ixiaopan/blog/content/post/linear-regression-01.md

 But in practice, we can only have one data set, so how accurate is the parameters $a, b$ calculated from the above equations?
-In other words, a single sample mean may overestimate or underestimate the population mean, but to what extent this deviation is?
+In other words, a single sample mean may overestimate or underestimate the population mean, but to what extent is this deviation?
 We use **the standard error** of sample mean to measure it, which can be obtained by the following equation, where $\sigma$ is the population standard deviation and $n$ is the sample size.